Cancer the Great Overwhelm

 Don’t keep your diagnosis a secret.

 Sometimes keeping it a secret only increases the fear.
-Some people may want to tell everyone about what they are facing, others may tell only a select few.
-We all process things differently, but you should tell someone, so that you don’t face it alone.
+Some people shout their diagnosis from the rooftops, while others may tell only a select few.
+We all process things differently, but know you should let someone in on what you are facing, so you are not alone.

 -